-Session assignments: Building, Grounds & Properties, Mike Hansen and Paul Stutesman; Christian Education, Paula Mitchell; Community Life, Ardith Hansel; Mission & Outreach, Wayne Brown; Personnel, Coya Erickson and Kate Dexter; Stewardship, Paul Stutesman; Worship & Music, Randy Schuchardt and Bruce Emery; Hospitality (ad hoc, Kate Dexter, Sarah Mattson and Ardith Hansel).
+Session assignments: Building, Grounds & Properties, Paul Stutesman; Christian Education, Paula Mitchell; Community Life, Ardith Hansel; Mission & Outreach, Wayne Brown; Personnel, Coya Erickson and Kate Dexter; Stewardship, Paul Stutesman; Worship & Music, Bruce Emery; Hospitality (ad hoc, Kate Dexter, Sarah Mattson and Ardith Hansel).

-The Session met at on Monday November 18th at 7 pm and the following information was shared:
+The Session met at on Monday, March 16 at 7 pm and the following actions were taken:

 - Approved allotting Bill Isenberger 40 hours of sick leave annually starting in 2020.

 - Approved posting the position for a “Substitute Custodian” when Bill is sick or on vacation.